1. What are Generators?

 2. Creating Your First Generator

-Let's build a generator that creates an initializer file named initializer.rb
+generators.
+Let's build a generator that creates an initializer file named

-.
-The first step is to create a file at
+The first step in manually creating a generator is to create a file named

 class InitializerGenerator < Rails::Generators::Base